 If you want to do it yourself, follow these instructions provided by SiteGround.
 Since SiteGround can do it for you in a few minutes, I’d just take that route 🙂

 Step 4: Create Your Website

 SiteGround has this awesome feature where they will actually walk you through how to create your WordPress website with them, with their WordPress starter plugin!
-So, you can either follow my directions below, or just install SiteGround’s plugin (complete with video tutorial if you follow this link) and go from there!
+So, you can either follow my directions below or just install SiteGround’s plugin (complete with a video tutorial if you follow this link) and go from there!